CHEMeDATA/chemistryFileRegistryCreator/README.md

 # chemistryFileRegistryCreator

-Javascript to generate list of chemistry-relevant files from chemistry-data repository
+Javascript to generate list of chemistry-relevant files from chemistry-data repository.

 # Installation